cjerrington/cjerrington.github.io/src/posts/2023/2023-02-10-port-checking-in-python.md

 ---
 title: "Port Checking in Python"
-excerpt: "Using Python and Sockets to check for port connections on local and remotes hosts"
+description: "Using Python and Sockets to check for port connections on local and remotes hosts"
 tags:
   - python
   - 100DaysToOffload
+date: 2023-02-10
 ---

 Python's [Sockets](https://docs.python.org/3/library/socket.html) library allows us to make connections to other hosts and we can use this to establish new sockets for our scripts or check if they are open on remote hosts.